-One of the best things about kite surfing is the fact that you can choose to ride in so many different ways.
-Many people start out riding freestyle with a twin-tip board, and then explore other styles of riding once their skills progress.
+Kiteboarding has a range of different styles which are outlined below.
+Many people start out riding freeride/freestyle with a twin-tip board, and then explore other styles of riding as their skills progress.

 Andy Yates hails from the Sunshine Coast in Queensland and is the 2011 Freestyle World Champion – check out his riding in this video.

-WAKSA runs freestyle events most summers, so feel free to come along and watch the aerial exploits of some of WA’s best riders, you could even help out by volunteering.
+WAKSA runs a Freestyle State competition each year.
+Feel free to come along and watch the aerial exploits of some of WA’s best riders, you could even help out by volunteering.

-Explosive, fun to do and watch, and very addictive.
-The waves are ridden like a surf board, but with the added versatility of the kite.
-Aerials and power tricks can be bust out using the power of the wave.
+Wave riding is explosive, fun, visually impressive and very addictive.
+The waves are ridden like surfing on a surfboard, but with the added versatility of the kite.
+Aerials and power tricks can be busted out using the power of the wave.
 Wave riders also have the option of riding strapped (with foot-straps) or strapless.

 Western Australia is one of the best wave kite surfing locations on the planet and it’s no surprise that our local talent is amongst the best in the world.
 Here’s a short video featuring one of WA’s best wave riders, Ryland Blakeney.